hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-abiquo.rst

 .. note:: This builder type name can be changed by your UForge administrator.
 To get the available builder types, please refer to :ref:`command-line-format`

-The Abiquo builder section has the following definition, when using YAML.
-JSON can also be used:
+The Abiquo builder section has the following definition when using YAML:

 .. code-block:: yaml